GrandOrgue/GoOdf/README.md

 - Testing the ability to both write and read .organ files will need to continue so that they both works really well without any bugs.
 - The graphical rendering of panels most likely still needs more work so that it should display the panels exactly like GrandOrgue will when scaled at 100%.
 - Implementing a possibility to select multiple GUI elements on the rendered panel and move them in unison.
-- Storing user settings in a configuration file to make some choices persistent is prepared but needs further improvement.

 ## Building from sources
 Normal development tools for c++ is needed as well as cmake, imagemagic and wxWidgets.